gu-eresearch/user_testing_python_selenium/content/1-intro.md

 ### Using Selenium and Behave within Python for automated user testing

-There are many different ways of running automated user tests, in the following we will be using Python, Selenium and Behave.
+There are many different ways of running automated user tests, in this tutorial we will be using the Python-Selenium-Behave framework.
 [Behave](https://behave.readthedocs.io/en/stable/) provides a syntax to write tests using a natural language syntax.
 Such a syntax encourages collaboration among developers, QA professionals, and non-technical or business participants in software projects.

 [The python selenium library](https://pypi.org/project/selenium/) contains bindings that python uses to interact with the selenium webdriver.
 [Selenium webdriver](https://www.selenium.dev/documentation/webdriver/) is a set of bindings used to natively control web browsers.
-It lets us use code to interact with a webpage or web app in the same way a user would. i.e. it allows us to programatically click on buttons, write in text fields and download data.ß
+It lets us use code to interact with a webpage or web app in the same way a user would. i.e. it allows us to programatically click on buttons, write in text fields and download data.

-Finally, you need to install a webdriver for your prefered web browser that the tests willß run on, [chromedriver](https://developer.chrome.com/docs/chromedriver) and Firefoxes [geckodriver](https://firefox-source-docs.mozilla.org/testing/geckodriver/) are the most common.
+Finally, you need to install a webdriver for your prefered web browser that the tests will run on, [chromedriver](https://developer.chrome.com/docs/chromedriver) and Firefoxes [geckodriver](https://firefox-source-docs.mozilla.org/testing/geckodriver/) are the most common.

+The code for this tutorial is [here](https://github.com/gu-eresearch/selenium-python-code/tree/main/uat)

 ### File Structure

 The file structure is important when running python/behave tests.
-Two folders are required, features, and steps.
-Features contains the files with the .feature extension, the python environment file and the steps folder.
-The steps folder contains the .py files that contain the code to execute the Behave tests.
+Two directories are required, features, and steps.
+Features contains the test files written in the Behave syntax and with the .feature extension.
+The steps folder has the .py files that contain the python code to execute the Behave tests.
+Finally a python environment file is stored in the root directory, this file contains the python behave hooks to execute behave from a CLI.

 {% include figure.html img="file-structure.png" alt="file structure" caption="The file structure required for running selenium user tests" width="75%" %}